backplane/conex/wpa_passphrase/README.md

 > wpa_passphrase pre-computes PSK entries for network configuration blocks of a `wpa_supplicant.conf` file.
 An ASCII passphrase and SSID are used to generate a 256-bit PSK

+The image is hosted on GitHub in the [backplane/conex repo](https://github.com/backplane/conex/tree/main/wpa_passphrase).

 ## Usage

 ```